 Since 1991, the Diocese of Arlington has provided pastors to the parishes of San Francisco de Asis in Bánica and San Jose in Pedro Santana.
 Fr.
-Jason Weber and Fr.
-Stephen McGraw have been serving in the mission since 2014 and 2017 respectively.
+Stephen McGraw and Fr.
+Jeb Donelan have been serving in the mission since 2017 and 2021 respectively.
 Read more about these missionaries below.

 REV. STEPHEN MCGRAW

 Father Stephen Francis McGraw, of St. John the Beloved parish in McLean, Virginia, was ordained a priest of the Arlington Diocese on June 9, 2001.
 He served as Parochial Vicar at St. Anthony of Padua in Falls Church, St. Leo the Great in Fairfax, St. Mary of the Immaculate Conception in Fredericksburg, and Holy Family in Dale City.
 After two years back at St. Anthony of Padua as Parochial Administrator, Father McGraw served as Chaplain of his alma mater, Christendom College, from 2014 to 2017.
 Having offered to serve the diocesan mission in the Dominican Republic, Father was named Pastor of San Jose Catholic Church in Pedro Santana in July of 2017